 - Resume: A two page (maximum) resume that includes teaching grants or honors, curriculum materials created, and educational initiatives or programs with which the teacher has been involved.

 For self-nominations, please provide a two-page (maximum) essay describing how you address the award criteria in your classroom, as well as your teaching philosophy and goals.

 For nominations made by a colleague, please provide a two-page (maximum) essay describing how the nominated teacher addresses the award criteria in his or her classroom and why you believe he or she is deserving of this honor.

 - Letters of Support: A letter of support from the teacher’s school principal or county superintendent attesting to the nominee's skill as a history teacher, as well as a letter of support from a colleague or department chair are required.

 - Educational Materials: Sample educational materials used in the classroom that highlight the use of primary sources such as documents and/or material culture.

-Lindsey Fisher, a history teacher at McLean High School in McLean, Virginia was selected as the 2017 runner-up.
+Jenifer Hitchcock, an AP Government and US History Teacher at Fairfax High School in Fairfax, Virginia was selected as the 2019 runner-up.